 This one might be the most obvious to point out, but your landscape design software will save time on designing.
-The best pencil crayons and designers can’t match the ability of design software to turn ideas into amazing and beautiful designs in a fraction of the time.
-With color swatches, patterns and other design elements, an entire design can be rendered into a presentable piece faster than someone can manually color each flower, tree or stone being placed.
+The best pencil crayons and designers can’t match the ability of landscape design software to turn ideas into amazing and beautiful landscape designs in a fraction of the time.
+With color swatches, patterns, and other design elements, an entire design can be rendered into a presentable piece faster than someone can manually color each flower, tree, or stone being placed.

 Designs to estimates

 Now that you have this beautiful design, you need the facts and figures that go along with it.
 You need the estimate.
 How much sod was used in your design?
 What kind of plants and trees did you use?
 How much time is it going to take to do the entire project?
 All of these questions require someone to calculate in order to give the customer an estimate along with their design.
 And plenty in the industry are still using spreadsheets for each project and manually pulling costs from their master cost book into their estimate.

 All of these spreadsheets equal a lot of time being wasted.
 Whereas, if you have already pre-loaded all of your cost books into your landscape design software, you could import your design and have a full estimate prepared.
 Every shrub, tree, plant, and stone is accounted for out of your cost book.
 Did prices change?
 Update your cost book and your estimates change as well.
 No more having to go and manually update each bid to include the new cost of materials.